 In 2011, Wisconsin passed a law allowing licensed individuals to carry a concealed firearm in public.1 The law also allows an individual to carry a concealed firearm in his or her own dwelling or place of business or on land that he or she owns, leases, or legally occupies, even without a license.2

-Under the new law, Wisconsin is a “shall issue” state, meaning that the Wisconsin Department of Justice (“DOJ”) must issue a license to carry a concealed weapon if the applicant meets certain qualifications.3 More specifically, DOJ must issue a license to any individual who submits an application unless he or she:
+Under the state law, the Wisconsin Department of Justice (“DOJ”) generally must issue a license to carry a concealed weapon if the applicant meets certain qualifications.3 More specifically, DOJ must issue a license to any individual who submits an application unless he or she:

 - Is less than 21 years of age;

 - Is prohibited under federal or Wisconsin law from possessing a firearm;

 - Has not provided proof of training (as described below).4

 The Wisconsin law also allows an individual to petition the court in the county in which he or she resides for an emergency license to carry a concealed weapon.5